Questions & Answers

 Q: How does the ACER recommendation on internal constraints affect the Nordic FB methodology and what happens if you are not allowed to have internal CNEs affecting cross-border exchange?

-A: The Nordic CCM follows the ACER recommendation.
+A: The Nordic CCM follows the Regulation 943/2019 and the ACER recommendation 01/2019.
 This is elaborated upon in Article 8 of the CCM.

 Q: Are stability / dynamic issues simulated in offline grid models?

-A: Online grid models are used for the real-time system operations.
+A: Online grid models are only used for the real-time system operations.
 The CGMs (Common Grid Models) created by the TSOs together with the RSC are intended for offline study purposes, such as capacity calculation.
 The CGMs currently developed do not allow for dynamic security analysis yet; those studies are currently performed on dedicated dynamic grid models.
+The development of a dynamic CGM is foreseen after FB go-live, as indicated in Table 1 in Article 26 of the DA/ID CCM.

 Q: What will happen with unforeseen outages of e.g. power plants?